Our Counseling Services

 6. Out-of-control behavior, such as breaking things or reckless driving.

 Anger Management Counseling Sessions and Group Classes

-Anger management courses don't try to keep you from feeling anger but teach you how to express anger in a healthier way.
+Anger management courses don't try to keep you from feeling anger but enables individuals on how to express anger in a healthy way.
 Managing anger is a learned behavior, requiring practice and resilience.
 Group anger management sessions allow you to see others coping with similar challenges and hear their personal stories of failures and successes.
 Generally, anger counseling classes focus on learning specific skills and ways of thinking to cope with anger.

 Below are tips that may help you manage your anger:

 4. Practice relaxation skills